The Excel NORMINV Function

 This gives the result 5.506694206.

-Further information and examples of the Excel Norminv function are provided on the Microsoft Office website.
+For further information and examples of the Excel Norminv function, see the Microsoft Office website.

 Norminv Function Errors

 If you get an error from your Excel Norminv function this is likely to be one of the following:

 - the supplied probability argument is < 0 or > 1

 - the supplied standard_dev argument is ≤ 0.

 |#VALUE!||-||Occurs if any of the supplied arguments is non-numeric.|